 Example 1 - It would be fine for an applicant to say that they are interested in developing and applying machine learning classifiers, even if they do not have any opinions or preferences about what type of data they would be working with.
 In such a methods-based example, it would be helpful for the applicant to describe an example of a similar project that they have heard about and what they find especially exciting or interesting about that project or about the method in general, and what they would like to learn from such a project.

 Example 2 - It would be fine for an applicant to say that they are interested in understanding how social media influences people's choices of Netflix shows and that they might want to measure this through a data science/statistics approach, looking at a few variables and measuring correlations.
 It would not be expected that the applicant know what datasets are available, how to analyze text data, or what statistical tests would be best.

 These examples should give a sense of the level of detail expected and how this section should fit within the 1-page limit.

 For some examples from previously accepted applications, please visit our UCR application tutorial.

 Please follow the instructions in the application and/or take a look at the UCR application tutorial.
 Your recommender should be a professor, mentor, or advisor who knows you and your work well.

 The list of potential mentors will include members of our Resident Faculty and Postdoctoral Fellows.

 Their information can be found here: https://www.santafe.edu/people/type/researcher

 Applicants should not try to select a mentor now.
-Students selected for the program will have an opportunity to meet the available mentors at a welcome luncheon on their first day.
-A final decision about mentors is not made until students have an opportunity to meet all mentors, discuss project ideas during the first week, and agree to work together on a project.
+Students selected for the program will have an opportunity to meet the available mentors during the first week of the program.